randomwalker96/FrozenLake/README.md

 # FrozenLake
-Agent learn to play frozen lake game and plays it
+Agent learn to play frozen lake game using Q Learning and plays it